While it’s likely that many are unfamiliar with blockchain it’s been around a lot longer than one might think.

 A blockchain begins with a genesis block which births other blocks, or bundles of transactions.
 The parent block is always the previous block.
 The ‘tip’ or ‘top’ is the most recently added.
 Then, the chain becomes fossilized under layers of children and subsequent generations of grandchildren.

 More specifically, there are a number of examples of different uses of blockchain.
 Unsurprisingly, banking is one one of them.
 As noted, Swiss and UK banks have begun testing blockchain as acceleration methods as tasks in the back-end back and settlements.
 The publication further examples payment or money transfers, uses in cybersecurity, networking and the internet of things, and online music as areas that have begun implementing blockchain.

 As the technology continues to grow there will be many opportunities for investors.
 There will be growth from banks and financial institutions that are leveraging the technology successfully.
 Blockchain is not a physical asset you can purchase but you can buy stock in fast growing public companies who are selling solutions leveraging blockchain technology.

 To that end, there are a variety of ways for investors who are looking to the answer on how to invest in blockchain, detailed below.

-Investing in stocks is the obvious place to start.
+Investing in stocks is the obvious place to start when thinking of “how to invest in blockchain.”
 While the list of blockchain stocks is relatively short, there are at least several for investors to choose from, including: